Interviews: Two Way Streets

 - Were your extracurricular activities worth the time you devoted to them?

 Federal and state Equal Employment Opportunity regulations prohibit interviewers from asking questions related to marital status, family plans or number of children, child care, physical data, criminal record (unless security clearance is required), religion, race, etc. Although these questions are illegal, be prepared to respond to them in appropriate ways.
-If you should have concerns regarding appropriate responses to illegal questions, please speak with an OCS counselor or check the resources available in the OCS Resource Library.
+If you should have concerns regarding appropriate responses to illegal questions, please speak with a Career Education counselor or check the resources available in the Career Education Resource Library.